 - Source code must be printed out in a fixed-width font and it should look good (e.g. no sloppy line breaks,

 - Do not use something like Microsoft Word, Notepad, or Wordpad which will

-generally mess with line breaks/word wrap stuff.
-I highly recommend
+generally mess with line breaks/word wrap stuff, have bad fonts, etc. I highly recommend

 using Notepad++ for